Becoming an Education and Outreach Volunteer

 - Have a current tetanus shot.

-- Have a current Covid-19 vaccine.
+- Have a current Covid-19 vaccine and boosters.

 - Understand that you will be working with and around potentially dangerous predators, and agree to follow all safety protocols.